Brexit is a form of illegitimate power grab closer to a soft coup than a democratic process.

 The last word must go to Holmes himself: “When you have eliminated the impossible, whatever remains, however improbable, must be the truth.”

 Molly Scott Cato is Green MEP for the South West and Green Party speaker on Brexit.
 She tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.